storesafe/cordova-sqlcipher-adapter/README.md

 ## Status

-- Initial version (source distribution)
+- Initial version with SQLCipher v3.2.0
 - Pre-populatd DB is NOT supported by this version.
 - Lawnchair & PouchDB have NOT been tested with this version.